Nelson Garrison Band: History

 The band has roots in bands that date back to 1857 and 1841.
 These bands were formed by early settlers to the city and later came under the control of the regular army.
 It was formed as an army band 1873, being originally known as the Artillery Band.
 It took part in notable events related to the community.
 In late April 1888, in the presence of about 250 citizens, the band took part in the opening of the Nelson Athletic Ground Company.
-That same year, the band was dissolve, with another Garrison Band being formed in 1890, and Fred House serving as conductor.
+That same year, the band was dissolved, with another Garrison Band being formed in 1890, and Fred House serving as conductor.
 As it was attached to volunteer force units, there few regulations on the structure of bands.
 From 1901 to 1903, the band was led by Charles Trussell, during which he had composed the Alexandra Dance. and the march Joys of Life (the latter for the national band contest held in New Plymouth).
 It moved into the building of the Nelson Provincial Council in 1903.
 The band led a farewell parade in December 1939 for troops being deployed during the Second World War.
 In 1964, the number of army bands was reduced to seven, with the Nelson Garrison Band being one of them in order to create a larger New Zealand Army Band.
 It later changed its name to the Nelson Municipal Band and the Nelson City Brass throughout the latter half of the 20th century.